 When technology is the major reason for the industry to exist, then it becomes one of the driving factors for competitive rivalry.
 Looking at the Smartphone market, we can easily see that each of the smartphone makers is bringing new technology into the market (hardware or software-based)

-Whenever they bring a new technology, they go for a skimming price and get maximum mileage out of the new product.
-As the product is copied by other manufacturers, this product becomes old and the technology is adopted in the market fast.
-Then they have to search for something else.
-What this does is, makes the whole market competitive, and the leader is the one with the latest technology.
+Whenever they introduce a new technology, they go for a skimming price and get maximum mileage out of the new product.
+As the product is copied by other manufacturers, it becomes old, and the technology is adopted in the market fast.
+Then, they have to search for something else.
+What this does is make the whole market competitive, and the leader is the one with the latest technology.

-So when Apple launches the IOS with the Apple iPhone and Ipad, Samsung launches the Galaxy and the Edge series as well as Galaxy tablets, and the other competitors soon catch up, all the time promoting the top players to keep searching for new technologies so that they can remain competitive.
+So when Apple launched the IOS with the Apple iPhone and Ipad, Samsung launched the Galaxy and the Edge series as well as Galaxy tablets, and the other competitors soon caught up, all the time promoting the top players to keep searching for new technologies so that they can remain competitive.

 8) Economies of scale

-Whenever a business has a higher fixed cost, then it has to achieve economies of scale else it will suffer huge losses.
-If you have assets that are fixed and which are costly, then these assets have to generate revenue, otherwise, there is no meaning in having these assets and the cost will outweigh the profits from it.
+Whenever a business has a higher fixed cost, it must achieve economies of scale; otherwise, it will suffer huge losses.
+If you have fixed and costly assets, these assets must generate revenue; otherwise, there is no meaning in having them, and the cost will outweigh the profits.

 A similar case was observed in the Fight between Northwest Airlines and Spirit Airlines.
-In Detroit, USA, Northwest airlines had 73% traffic of the complete airport at one time.
+In Detroit, USA, Northwest Airlines had 73% of the airport’s traffic at one time.
 At that time, the fare was $170.
-A new start-up, Spirit airlines came in and started offering $49 as the one-way fare for select flights.
+A new start-up, Spirit Airlines, came in and started offering $49 as the one-way fare for select flights.

-As Northwest could not afford to lose the Detroit airport traffic, Northwest slashed its fare from $170 to $49 for all its flights.
-As a result, Spirit airlines had to walk out of the airport and had to raise its prices.
-Consequentially, Northwest again rose the pricing to $170 and took back the traffic that belonged to the airlines.
+Northwest could not afford to lose the Detroit airport traffic, So It slashed its fare from $170 to $49 for all its flights.
+As a result, Spirit Airlines had to walk out of the airport and raise its prices.
+Consequentially, Northwest again raised the pricing to $170 and took back the traffic that belonged to the airline.

-If a competitor has already achieved Economies of scale, then fighting against that competitor is difficult because it already has high fixed costs and it will have to make up revenues to match the fixed costs invested.
-This is why there is huge competition between large companies involved in large-scale manufacturing (like Reliance vs Aditya Birla).
+If a competitor has already achieved Economies of scale, fighting against that competitor is difficult because it already has high fixed costs, and it will have to make up revenues to match the fixed costs invested.
+This is why there is huge competition between large companies involved in large-scale manufacturing (like Reliance vs. Aditya Birla).

 9) Economic climate

-As I hail from India, I can tell you right now that the Economic conditions are right and favorable.
-The Digital India campaign as well as “Make in India” are two initiatives by the government that are helping entrepreneurs.
-Naturally, online entrepreneurs like myself are having a field day, by entering industries that were previously unthought of.
+As I hail from India, I can tell you right now that the Economic conditions are favorable.
+The Digital India campaign and “Make in India” are two government initiatives that are helping entrepreneurs.
+Naturally, online entrepreneurs are having a field day by entering industries that were previously unthinkable.

 Swiggy is a food delivery app.
-There are apps for hailing taxis like Uber and Ola.
-There are apps for searching for and applying for jobs.
-There are apps to stay in touch with your friends.
-The Economic climate is such that a new guy, with a new idea and experience to implement that idea, can become rich.
+There are apps for hailing taxis like Uber and Ola, searching for and applying for jobs, and staying in touch with friends.
+The Economic climate is such that a new guy, with a new idea and experience implementing that idea, can become rich.

-This in turn raises competition for old players by new entrants as the economy is favorable.
-Uber and Ola have caused a lot of ruckus because of taxi drivers being unhappy.
+This, in turn, raises competition for old players by new entrants as the economy is favorable.
+Uber and Ola have caused a lot of ruckus because taxi drivers are unhappy.
 Swiggy has taken out Domino’s and McDonald’s because it allows delivery from your favorite restaurants (which did not have the home delivery option).

 So if the Economic climate is positive, there will be more new entrants in the market, causing the competition to rise and the competitive rivalry to increase.